 The Need for Profit Velocity Analysis

-When the sales department wants to know which products to push the hardest, the accounting manager prints out a contribution margin report, and recommends whatever has the highest margin.
-Contribution margin is sales minus all variable costs.
+When the sales department wants to know which products to push the hardest, the accounting manager prints a contribution margin report, and recommends whatever has the highest margin.
+Contribution margin is sales minus all variable expenses.

 Unfortunately, this approach ignores the amount of production time that a product requires in the manufacturing bottleneck operation.
 If a high-margin product requires an extensive amount of production time in the bottleneck, or its reject rate is so high that extra product must be manufactured, then the company would make more money producing higher volumes of a lower-margin product.
 You can highlight this issue with management by using a measurement called profit velocity.